The King of Fighters '95: Development

-New special moves were created for the Fatal Fury characters while Ryo Sakazaki and Robert Garcia from Art of Fighting were revised as they were considered overpowered.
-The time spent on balance adjustments was longer compared to the previous game, as the team now had to balance 24 different characters.
-However, the team had learned from their experience balancing the previous installment, which helped the process move faster.
+While Kyo was given a new move to show his dedication to fights, the duo of Ryo Sakazaki and Robert Garcia from Art of Fighting were revised as they were considered overpowered.
+The time spent on balance adjustments was longer compared to the previous game.
+The team had learned from their experience balancing the previous installment, which helped the process move faster.
 The CPU fighters in "'94" were easily trapped in fairly simple strategies, so the team sought to make the computer's movements as difficult as possible to defeat with just one pattern.
-However, there are still some characters that fall into a pattern.

 The team also was careful to balance the sexualization of Mai Shiranui with the younger Athena Asamiya.
-Kuwahashi also came up with the idea of letting the play create their own teams in the form of the Edit Team feature rather than using the same usual which resulted in him consulted producer Takashi Nishiyama about it.
+Kuwahashi also came up with the idea of letting the player create their own teams in the form of the Edit Team feature rather than using the same fixed teams as usual, which resulted in him consulting producer Takashi Nishiyama about it.
 The team considered including Samurai Shodown characters, but balancing issues and weapons led to their removal.
-The creation of the Rival Team was one of the things developers worked the hardest, focusing in their moves and lines.
+The creation of the Rival Team was one of the things developers worked hardest on, focusing on their moves and lines.
 The character of Eiji Kisaragi was originally from Art of Fighting 2 and the staff had to adjust most of his moves to balance him with the other characters.
 Following this game, several Art of Fighting characters were removed from each sequel with developers saying it was "thanks to KOF jinx."

-The sub-boss character, Saisyu Kusanagi, was initially not planned to appear in the game as the staff wanted to make it so that he died in The King of Fighters '94 during one of the cut-scenes from the Hero Team.
-However, Saisyu was added at the last moment to the game.
-Fatal Fury villain Geese Howard was meant to be playable in the game; various considerations at the time, however, led developers to abandon this plan.
-In the previous game's story, Kyo was the protagonist in name only, so this time they tried to make him stand out more.
-That is when they introduced Iori as his rival and made Saisyu a mid-boss.
-As a result, it was creating a coherent story for Kyo, even though it was an all-star game.
-Due to development reasons, and had to limit the number of teams to eight, and after much deliberation, they decided to cut out the American teams.
-The team edit was an idea that had been floating around since KOF '94.
-While Kyo was popular in the first game, his designer Shinichi Morioka decided to create his girlfriend Yuki which bothered several of his fans.
-The idea of having Yuki suddenly appear from behind Kyo just before fighting the final boss and stop him was something that was in the works since '94, but the director did not really want Yuki to appear on screen.
-He didn't want to have them get romantic.
+Fatal Fury villain Geese Howard was meant to be playable in the game but such idea was scrapped.

+To further develop the protagonist Kyo Kusanagi, SNK introduced Iori as his rival and made the former's father Saisyu a mid-boss, resulting in the game having a more coherent narrative than the first game.
+Due to development reasons, the team had to limit the number of teams to eight, and after much deliberation, they decided to cut out the American teams.
+Saisyu was added at the last minute as he originally died in The King of Fighters '94 during one of the cut-scenes from the Hero Team.
 Kuwahashi made the plot which was inspired by the Yamata no Orochi myths as both Kyo and Iori were related to Orochi demon power first seen in this game when Rugal develops his maximum power.
-A more outlandish design, called "Rugal Infinity", would have featured his body merged with Geese and Krauser, appearing as a six armed naked man with the other two men's faces sticking out of the sides of his head, akin to depictions of the god Ashura.
+However, when it came to Kyo's girlfriend mentioned in his file, the director was against using her.
+During the initial location tests to determine the popularity of the game, Iori was the character who stood out most, and also became a favorite of the developers, due to his violent moves comparable to the ones from Midway's Mortal Kombat fighting game series.
+A more outlandish design, called "Rugal Infinity", would have featured his body merged with Geese and Krauser, appearing as a six-armed naked man with the other two men's faces sticking out of the sides of his head, akin to depictions of the god Ashura.
 Dubbing him "Omega Rugal", they ultimately settled on an appearance similar to his King of Fighters '94 counterpart, but with his upper body having burst from his clothing, wild white hair, cybernetic prosthetics replacing his right hand and eye, and the Greek letter "Ω" tattooed on his back.